kimjuny/kotsu/README.md

 * Looking for a highly flexible & reusable & customizable replacement for Spring/Hibernate Validator?

-This little Spring extention may bring you a lot help!
+This little but powerful Spring extention may bring you a lot help!

 ### Kotsu Components: